Professor-G/MicroLIA/docs/source/Examples.rst

    prediction = model.predict(time, mag, magerr, convert=True, zp=22)

-Note that by default ``convert``=True, which will convert the magnitude input to flux, therefore we must set the appropriate zeropoint argument.
-This zp must match whatever value was used when creating the training set, in this example ``zp``=22.
+Note that by default ``convert`` = True, which will convert the magnitude input to flux, therefore we must set the appropriate zeropoint argument.
+This zp must match whatever value was used when creating the training set, in this example ``zp`` = 22.

 The prediction output is the label and probability prediction of each class, ordered in alphabetical order.
 The predicted class in this case is 'ML', as the corresponding classification accuracy of is higher than all the others.
 Finally, let's load all 214 lightcurves and check the overall prediction accuracy: